Brick polytopes, lattice quotients, and Hopf algebras: Combinatorics of twists

 \begin{proof} For~\eqref{item:totalNumberCrosses}, observe that any two pipes cross exactly once and that the number of relevant boxes in the triangular shape is~$kn+\binom{n}{2}$.
 Point~\eqref{item:numberElbows}, follows from the fact that a pipe~$\pipe$ has a \SN-cross for each pipe~$\pipe' < \pipe$ and a \WE-cross for each pipe~$\pipe' > \pipe$, and that the length of each pipe is~$n+2k$.
 (Note that the $2k+1$ elbows of pipe~$\pipe$ correspond to the $2k+1$ edges of the dual $k$-star~$\pipe\duality$.)
 To see~\eqref{item:emptyRectangle}, consider a rectangle~$R$ defined by two consecutive steps of a pipe~$\pipe$ and assume that~$R$ is located below~$\pipe$.
 Observe that the pipes entering on the west side of~$R$ have to exit on its east side of~$R$ (otherwise, they would exit on its north side, and would thus cross~$\pipe$ twice).
 This prevents an elbow inside~$R$.
 The argument is similar if the rectangle~$R$ is above~$\pipe$. \end{proof}

 The next statement provides a sufficient condition for the existence of a path between two pipes in the contact graph of a $k$-twist.
-Note that the converse statement holds when~$k = 1$, but not~in~general.
+The converse statement holds when~$k = 1$, but not~in~general.

 \begin{lemma} Consider two pipes~$\pipe, \pipe'$ in a twist~$\twist$.
 If there is an elbow of~$\pipe$ located weakly south-east of an elbow of~$\pipe'$, then there is a path from~$\pipe$ to~$\pipe'$ in the contact graph~$\twist\contact$ of~$\twist$. \end{lemma}